-The accessibility door at Carlisle Branch is not working.
-We aim to fix it quickly.
+The internet at Valley Park Branch is not working.
+We aim to have it fixed quickly.

-Renovation preparations are underway in anticipation of the March 2 start.
-Computer availability may be limited.
-Living Room and Makerspace areas are closed.
-(The next nearest Makerspaces are Sherwood and Terryberry Branches).
-Renovations are expected to wrap up by late Spring.
+As of Monday, March 2, Concession Branch's Living Room and Makerspace areas are closed.
+(The next nearest Makerspaces are Sherwood and Terryberry Branches.)
+Seating may be limited at times.
+Renovations are expected to be completed in late Spring.
 Thank you for your patience.

-Starting Tuesday, February 10, the First Floor Living Room will be unavailable due to renovation preparations.
-Study and work spaces are available on Floors 2-3.
+Starting Tuesday February 10, the First Floor Living Room is closed due to renovation preparations.
+Study and work spaces are available on Floors 2-4.
+Thank you for your patience.

 The accessible washroom at Carlisle Branch is not working.
 We aim to get it fixed quickly.